Skip to main content

 File Search Configuration

-Select the knowledge folder to search from your workspace’s available folders.
+Select the folder to search from your workspace’s available folders.
 Options:

 • Each folder contains your uploaded documents and files